Main Content start here

 Growing Health Expenditure

 The government's Production Linked Incentive (PLI) scheme plays a pivotal role in fostering domestic manufacturing capabilities in India, particularly in the medical devices sector.
-By incentivizing local production, including MRI systems, the PLI scheme not only aims to reduce dependency on imports but also promotes the "Made in India" initiative.
+By incentivizing local production of MRI systems, the PLI scheme not only aims to reduce dependence on imports but also promotes the "Made in India" initiative.
 This strategic approach not only enhances self-sufficiency but also augments the value proposition of the India MRI market by ensuring quality, affordability, and accessibility of medical devices for healthcare providers and patients alike.
 As a result, these initiatives are expected to contribute positively to the growth trajectory of the India MRI market in the coming years.

 Rise in Prevalence of Chronic Diseases